CyberTrane/Basic-Calculator/README.md

 # Basic-Calculator
-A simple calculator with basic functions made with HTML/CSS/JavaScript
+A simple calculator with basic functions.
+This was made with HTML/CSS/JavaScript.